pranav-wadge/odoo-deploy/Readme.txt

 This repository deploys Odoo 17 with PostgreSQL on Kubernetes using only two YAML files.

-postgres.yaml → Database + Storage
+postgres.yaml → PostgreSQL + Persistent Storage

 odoo.yaml → Odoo Application

-No Helm, no ConfigMaps, no confusion.
+No Helm.
+No ConfigMaps.
+No magic.
+Just clean Kubernetes.

 📦 Prerequisites